troelskn/webwork/README.markdown

 * `cookie()`
 * `session()`

-The API documentation lists which methods are available for each of these.
+See `vendor/webwork/docs/web.inc.php` for details about each of these.

 Routing & URLs
 ---